sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_notrptyr/01_PAML/00_CODEML/README.md

   5000000 bytes for space
 ```

-As soon as you see the last line, you will see that various `tmp000X*` files will have been created, and hence you can stop this run by typing `ctrl+C` on the terminal tjat you have used to run such command.
+As soon as you see the last line, you will see that various `tmp000X*` files will have been created, and hence you can stop this run by typing `ctrl+C` on the terminal that you have used to run such command.

+> [!NOTE]
+>
+> Remember that the PAML version used for this step does not really matter; we only want the `tmp*` input files by now, which any version can generate in the same way.

 Once you have done this, you can check that the control file you will later need has been created:

 ```sh
 # Run from the `LUCAdup_notrptyr/Hessian` dir on your local